Turkey's Erdogan slams EU for stance on Egypt bloodshed

 Erdogan's comments were made before U.S. Secretary of State John Kerry, treading a fine line with an Arab ally that receives over $1 billion a year in U.S. military aid, urged Egyptian authorities to respect the right to peaceful protest.

-The EU, which Turkey seeks to join, and the United States both criticized the police crackdown on Turkey's fiercest anti-government protests in decades.
+The EU, which Turkey seeks to join, and the United States both criticised the police crackdown on Turkey's fiercest anti-government protests in decades.
 Five people died in clashes.

 Erdogan's rule has been marked by his efforts to garner Turkey diplomatic clout in the Middle East.